codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 #### Step 2: Add variables
 Add variables manually by defining them as key-value pairs, or by importing them from files.

-When adding variables both manually or through import, you can add/include empty variables, that is add only the key for the variable and leave the value empty to be dynamically or manually populated.
+When adding variables, manually or through import, you can add/include empty variables, that is add only the key for the variable and leave the value empty to be dynamically or manually populated.
 Apart from empty variables, you can also encrypt sensitive variables for reasons of security.

 1. To manually add variables, click **Add Variable**.